rackerlabs/technical-blog/_posts/2013-10-04-grace-hopper-and-openstack.markdown

 ---
 layout: post
-title: "Grace Hopper and OpenStack"
+title: Grace Hopper and OpenStack
-date: 2013-10-04 08:56
+date: '2013-10-04 08:56'
 comments: true
 author: Anne Gentle
 published: true
 categories:
   - OpenStack
   - Events
 ---

 This is my first time going to the Grace Hopper Celebration of Women in Computing.
 I've never been to a conference where they take over men's bathrooms to give women fewer lines!
 There are over 4500 people registered for the conference in Minneapolis.
 I'm so proud that Rackspace is a sponsor this year as it shows real dedication to adding more women at all levels of our organization.
 Niki Acosta has a great <a href="http://www.rackspace.com/blog/think-big-drive-forward-inspiration-from-the-grace-hopper-celebration-for-women-in-computing/">post on the Rackspace Blog</a> talking about how great it is to be here.
 I know this past year has been a great one for me personally as a woman at Rackspace.
 Adding Diane Fleming as an API writer on OpenStack followed by Dana Bauer as a development community manager makes our team plain fun.
 And our fellow teammates like to remind others, "we're not just gents you know."<!-- more -->